Do we need winter tyres in the UK?

 The importance of seasonal tyres

-You wouldn’t wear a light jacket to go out in the depths of January, would you?
-Just as you would be rather unlikely to don a giant fleece-lined overcoat in the baking heat of mid-July.
+You wouldn’t wear a giant fleece-lined coat in the heat of July, would you?
 It’s the same with your wheels and the rubber coats they wear.
 Drive while it’s particularly hot or treacherous in unsuitable tyres and you run the very real risk of your tyres failing on you and causing a serious accident.

 It’s worth mentioning that this really only applies to countries with notably different seasons.
 Live somewhere with consistent conditions and temperatures and you can just stick to the same (relevant) type all year round.